tolentino3575/Count-Repeat/README.md

 ##Description

-This page will allow the user to add contacts to create an address book.
-Contacts are saved and displayed on the home page as existing contacts.
-User has the ability to clear all existing contacts.
+This page willow allow the user to enter a sentence, and a word within that sentence.
+Upon submitting, the user will then be taken to another page where they will find out numerically how many times the word they entered appeared in their inputted sentence.

 #Setup